websyncio/xcss-web/docs/intro.md

 ## What is wrong with CSS selectors?

 CSS selectors are nice.
 But not powerful.
-Two major feature missing are:
+Two major missing features are:

 - Search elements by text
 - Search elements with specific inner elements

-Search by text is a must have feature for UI automation.
+Search by text is a must have for UI automation.
 Search by inner elements is very useful when we work with the lists.
 Imagine we have the following component on the page.

 ```html title="contacts.component.html"